 - 5.2.28 Disturbance resulting from noise and vibration associated with construction of the proposed scheme would occur in two stages.
 The first stage would comprise disturbance resulting from preconstruction habitat clearance.
 The second stage would comprise both direct disturbance (for example, from rock chipping or possible blasting) and indirect disturbance (for example, human activity associated with construction of the proposed scheme).
-Both direct and indirect disturbance would be likely to contribute to an increase in the effects of fragmentation and isolation (refer to paragraph 5.2.21).
-Should either form of disturbance reach a level considered to be significant, it might lead to some species of bird failing to nest1 during the breeding season. - 5.2.29 The location of temporary site compounds/offices (which may be operational 24 hours a day) near sensitive habitats, for example areas of woodland or wetlands, could result in significant disturbance to breeding birds resulting from noise, vibration and light pollution in addition to physical disturbance from the presence of construction workers and heavy plant. - 5.2.30 Disturbance resulting from light pollution associated with construction during low light levels in winter/autumn and/or 24-hour construction could result in disturbance to both breeding and nonbreeding bird species located within habitats adjacent to the proposed scheme.
+Both direct and indirect disturbance are likely to contribute to an increase in the effects of fragmentation and isolation.
+Should either form of disturbance reach a level considered to be significant, it may lead to some species of bird failing to nest1 during the breeding season. - The location of temporary site compounds/offices (which may be operational 24 hours a day and therefore may require some night work) near sensitive habitats, for example areas of woodland or wetlands, could result in significant disturbance to breeding birds resulting from noise, vibration and light pollution in addition to physical disturbance from the presence of construction workers and heavy plant. - 5.2.30 Disturbance resulting from light pollution associated with construction during low light levels in winter/autumn and/or 24-hour construction could result in disturbance to both breeding and non-breeding bird species located within habitats adjacent to the proposed scheme.
 This could potentially lead to some species of bird failing to breed or completely abandoning their habitats at a local level if the disturbance reaches a significant level.
-The severity of the impact would vary according to the frequency and magnitude of the disturbance and the species involved. - 5.2.31 It should be noted that it is illegal to disturb breeding birds under the Wildlife and Countryside Act (1981) (as amended), in particular, for those species listed within Schedule 1 of the Act.
+The severity of the impact would vary according to the frequency and magnitude of the disturbance and the species involved. - 5.2.31 It should be noted that it is illegal to disturb breeding birds under the WCA (1981), in particular for those species listed within Schedule 1 of the Act.